lindenb/jvarkit/docs/VcfConcat.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    --merge
+      merge all samples.
+First Scan all files to get all distinct samples
+      Default: false
     -o, --out
       Output file.
 Optional .
 Default: stdout
     -S, --samples